PRICE TRANSPARENCY - INFORMATION

 We at Andrews & Monroe Solicitors charge a fixed fee rate for one off pieces of work.
 This means that the work would involve us looking at a small amount of for example, just a single contract.

 We would discuss the matter with the client and we would provide written advice.
-Our standard charge for this service is £600.
+Our standard charge depends on the work to be done and can be from £600 to £1,700.
+If the work is extentensive, the charge may be greater than £1,700.

 2. Other Matters